sudowing/u2f-server/README.md

 ### Update docker-compose.development.yml

-`make run` applies `docker-compose.development.yml` which includes an environmental variable `SITES` within the `dev-ssl-proxy` defination.
+`make run` applies `docker-compose.development.yml` which includes an environmental variable `SITES` within the `dev-ssl-proxy` definition.
 This variable is used by the development NGINX server to proxy the multiple services as HTTPS resources.

 Before successfully running the project in development mode, you'll need to update the line below, replacing `YOUR_LOCAL_IP_HERE` with your local ip `10.1.2.3`.
 Be sure to use an IP that the containers will resolve to your host. `localhost`/`0.0.0.0`/etc, will all resolve to inside the NGINX proxy container itself and will not work.